 - First we need to import the data about the top largest cities and top smallest capital cities from the respective CSV text files.

-Data about the 10 smallest capitals in the world were collected from the web site http://top10for.com/top-10-smallest-towns-world/, while data about the world’s largest cities were collected from http://www.citymayors.com/statistics/largest-cities-population-125.html and saved to a CSV file.
+Data about the 10 smallest capitals in the world were collected from a website that collected data for "Top10" items: in our case, the Top 10 smallest towns!
+This website no longer exists, but you'll find the data included in the workflow.
+Data about the world’s largest cities were collected from http://www.citymayors.com/statistics/largest-cities-population-125.html and saved to a CSV file.
 Both CSV files are read using a File Reader node and resulting contents are concatenated together to form a single data table.

 - For each city we build the request to retrieve its latitude and longitude from the Google Geocoding REST API service.
 Google Geocoding REST API service is free and does not need any kind of authentication.
 The request will look something like this https://maps.googleapis.com/maps/api/geocode/json?address=City,Country